OrJDev/prpc/docs/src/content/docs/en/mutation.md

 ---
-title: "Mutation$"
+title: 'mutation$'
-description: "Overview of the mutation$ utility"
+description: 'Overview of the mutation$ utility'
 ---

 **Overview of the mutation$ utility**